elsaperelli/slideshow-demo/README.md

 # slideshow-demo
-This is a demo of how the slideshow page should work.
+This project demonstrates how the slideshow page of the app should work.
 It shows images and sends image/tag data to server.
 ## Usage
 Clone the repository:
 ```sh